johnsyin/johnsyin.github.io/_posts/2021-1-16-I-Created-A-Finance-Tracking-Solution-(With-0-Cost).md

 ----
 # My Inspiration
 The idea came from
-1. My inspiration from work
+1. My inspiration from work.
 2. The inability of the existing tracking app to track my overall finance status, my personal balance sheet and my net worth change overtime with the existing tracking app.
 3. The inflexibility of the existing tracking app to query/create charts that you want from your data.